Card match and attach system with inline envelope inserter

 A pre-printed card carrier is fed as the primary document.
 This can be an A4 sheet which is then folded, or pre-sized to the dimensions of the envelope.
 The carrier can be folded after the card has been attached, if folding before attaching does not suit the application.

-The plastic or paper-based card is fed from a (top load, bottom feed) shuttle feeder, transferred, then attached to the carrier with hot melt glue.
+The plastic, paper-based or wooden card is fed from a (top load, bottom feed) shuttle feeder, transferred, then attached to the carrier with hot melt glue.
 Multiple cards can be attached to one carrier.

 A KAS Mailmaster envelope inserter can be placed in line to receive the carrier with card attached.
 Additional enclosures can be added, fed from automatic feeders, and the completed pack inserted into an envelope and sealed.